Lloyd Allinson

-Lloyd James Allinson (born 7 September 1993) is an English professional footballer who plays a goalkeeper for Scarborough Athletic.
+Lloyd James Allinson (born 7 September 1993) is an English professional footballer who plays a goalkeeper for Cleethorpes Town.

 Career

 Huddersfield Town

 Allinson joined Huddersfield Town at under-10 level from Rothwell Town, and made his first appearance on the first-team substitute bench in October 2010.
 He spent two loan spells at Ilkeston during the 2011–12 and 2013–14 seasons.
 He was a regular on Huddersfield's first-team bench during the 2014–15 season.

 He made his senior début for Huddersfield on 7 May 2016 in their 5–1 home defeat against Brentford.
 He was released by the club at the end of the 2015–16 season.

 Chesterfield

 On 4 August 2016, Allinson signed a six-month contract at Chesterfield after featuring for the club during pre-season.
 Allinson made his Chesterfield debut on 30 August 2016 in a 2–1 win against Wolverhampton Wanderers U23 in the opening round of the EFL Trophy.
 On 7 February 2017, Allinson extended his contract with the club until the end of the season.
 He was released at the end of the season.